pasqal-io/aquordion/docs/benchmarks.md

 - a variational quantum eigensolver[^2] (VQE) for the $H2$ molecule in the STO-3G basis with a bondlength of $0.742 \mathring{A}$[^3].
 The underlying gradient-based Adam optimizer is run for $50$ iterations.

 The current execution times (with $R=10$) are for circuits defined over $2, 5, 10, 15$ qubits and $2, 5$ layers for the `run` and `expectation` methods.
 For VQE, we reduce the tests to only $10$ qubits for avoiding long jobs time on Github and $R=5$.
+Additionally, when using $1000$ shots, we reduce the number of iterations to $10$.

 ```python exec="on" source="material-block" session="benchmarks"